Different Heat Reduction Coating Compounds Compared

 Hollow is the key for these spheres or bubbles to work.
 They are made in several ways but usually are made by high heat cooking of a material until it reaches temperatures that cause it to form bubbles that float up and screened off into different sizes.
 Many advertise that these bubbles are vacuum sealed and are the best.
 As the same as when vegetables or fruits are being canned and the container is hot, then as it cools the air inside condenses and pops the lid down tight.
 That is the “vacuum” taking place.
 Not some exotic vacuum system being placed on the bubbles individually.
 Therefore, it is simply an air vacuum when it cools that is only air and nothing more.

 Others state that a ceramic-based additive for paint that helps reflect radiant heat which are a blend of microscopic hollow ceramic spheres.
 When the paint dries, these little spheres pack together, making a tight layer with increased reflectivity.
-Just adding random hollow spheres to paint or texture mixes won’t block the infrared heat.
+Just adding random hollow spheres to paint or texture mixes won’t insulation the infrared heat.
 If you understand that heat nanowaves are a specific size, heat will simply transfer through and create heat load.

 Over 30 years all sizes of hollow spheres have been tested individually to see if size, wall thickness (crush strength) had a particular play in the performance.
 It does.
-Usually the lighter density or the least crush strength offered the most insulation ability of blocking the initial heat load and transfer of heat.
+Usually the lighter density or the least crush strength offered the most insulation ability of reducing the initial heat load and transfer of heat.
 There are some smaller size that can be used to fill into and between the larger ones to help fill the gaps to make this hollow sphere system work best.
 This is not a set in concrete type of mix level and depends on which hollow spheres are being used together.
 If densities are different, this does not settle out well when applied.

 Guesswork comments how heat works from an online forum: The “magic” ingredient is glass microspheres.
 The infrared hits the paint, bounces around inside the spheres and changes wavelength to a length that is readily reradiated by white paint.
 Turns out these are readily available at fibreglass shops.
 Mix into your preferably white paint of choice until it’s sludgy.
 Apply to your prepared surface with a brush, roller or an underbody spray gun.
 It’ll have a reasonably rough texture so seal with a coat of straight paint.

-All in all, hollow spheres can be one of several strategies used for the initial thermal blocking on a surface.
+All in all, hollow spheres can be one of several strategies used for the initial thermal reduction on a surface.
 You must remember that hollow spheres are filled with air, air does heat up in short order and your dependence on only hollow spheres eventually fails during the day due to loading heat itself.
 Like bulk insulation filled with millions of tiny air gaps, eventually the heat travels through.

 Calcium Carbonate